 5 Influence, meaning-making and micro-level power

-In Carol’s research, she noted a contrast between this public performance of collaboration and informal backstage discussions.
+In Carol’s research, she noted a contrast between this public performance of collaboration and informal backstage discussions (Jacklin-Jarvis, 2014).
 Participants suggested that, even where they are well aware of the greater resources, influence, importance or position of the organisations with which they collaborate, they still believe they are able to make a difference, and they focus this belief on the relational aspects of collaboration.
 Huxham and Beech (2008) refer to power at this relational level as ‘micro-level power’.

 Micro-level power is seen in day-to-day activities, in ‘points of power’ which are played out in relationships between people as they collaborate.
-This contrasts with macro-level power, which is based on resources, importance and structural position (Huxham and Beech, 2008).
+This contrasts with macro-level power, which is based on resources, importance and structural position (ibid.).
 In other words, in the context of inter-organisational collaboration, the macro-level power of an organisation is associated with its control of resources that others need; its importance to the strategic purposes of other organisations; and its position in the structures of collaboration.
 These all enable an organisation to wield power over others.

-Research tells us that power is exercised more subtly at the micro-level through discourse and meaning-making.
+Research shows that power is exercised more subtly at the micro-level through discourse and meaning-making.
 Discursive approaches focus on the use of language as a source of power.
 Although this may sound like a somewhat obscure academic concept, we all have experiences that reinforce the idea that words have power.
-This is closely related to the concept of ‘voice’ (Hirschman 1970).
+This is closely related to the concept of ‘voice’ (Hirschman, 1970).
 In the voluntary sector context, ‘voice’ is the ability to name, frame and campaign on issues of concern to the sector – rather than simply acting on issues which have previously been recognised by society.
 This approach also resonates with the idea in the leadership literature that leadership practice can be thought of as associated with meaning-making (Smircich and Morgan, 1982).

-The work of London Citizens provides a second example of the power of discourse and meaning-making in the discursive production of the ‘living wage’.
+The work of London Citizens provides a second example of the power of discourse and meaning-making in the production of the ‘living wage’.
 As you discovered in Activity 2, the living wage concept originated with parents in East London working two minimum wage jobs who were unable to support their family.
 In other words, the living wage started as a framing of a particular social issue by the people who encountered that issue in their daily lives.
 Through London Citizens, communities, businesses, campaigners and faith groups came together to campaign for wages which are good for business, but also good for the individual and for society.
 Over time, the living wage campaign developed its own identity as a national movement.
-The Living Wage Foundation has successfully persuaded employers of all sizes to implement a Living Wage for their staff, and the term ‘living wage’ has entered the political discourse.
+The Living Wage Foundation has successfully persuaded employers of all sizes to implement a living wage for their staff, and the term ‘living wage’ has entered the political discourse.

 Activity 4 Influencing words